myang2984-arch/LINKN_docs/privacy_policy_en.md

 ### 9.1 Technologies We Use
 - **Local Storage**: Uses SharedPreferences and SQLite to store user preference settings and link data
-- **Firebase Analytics**: Collects anonymous usage data to improve the app (can be disabled in settings)

 ### 9.2 Technologies We Do NOT Use
 - **Advertising Tracking**: Does not use advertising IDs or cross-app tracking